 Snow showers at times early, windy.

-Windy.
-Snow showers this evening.
-The becoming mostly clear later.
+Intermittent snow showers and windy this evening.
+Breaks in the overcast later.
 Some mixed winter precipitation possible.
 Low 26F.
-Winds N at 25 to 35 mph.
-Chance of snow 40%.
+Winds N at 20 to 30 mph.
+Chance of snow 60%.

 January 16, 2018